vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-2-Account-Concepts.md

 		"MessageData": {}
 	}

 As you can see lots of information here and a lot of it probably doesn't make a lot of sense yet.
 This is due to Bungie's desire to make the API responsive to localization.
 Therefore most of the data returned is a reference which must be "de-referenced" with a localized game manifest to allow it to be presented in the respective language.
-The use of the game manifest is covered in other articles on this Wiki.
+The use of the game manifest is covered in in the next article of this series.

 One quick note image links in the API response have a root of https://www.bungie.net so the emblemPath above would translate to https://www.bungie.net/common/destiny2_content/icons/0b60b0d2d119a35a7883d81d9e409204.jpg